course-details-portlet

 Further on evaluation

-The course consists of two evaluation parts: a oral exam (60%) and project work (40%).
-Both parts are given individual grades and if both are assessed as passed the grades will be calculated to one final grade.
+The course consists of two evaluation parts: an oral exam (60%) and project work (40%).
+Both parts are given individual grades and if both are assessed as passed the grades will be converted into one final grade.

 Oral exam:

-In case of fail or if you want to improve your grade the oral exam can be retaken in both spring and autumn semester
+In case of fail or if the student wants to improve the grade, the oral exam can be retaken in both spring and autumn semester

 Project work:

-• In case of fail you can resubmit an improved version for a new assessment.
+• In case of fail, the student can resubmit an improved version for a new assessment.

-• In case you want to improve your grade for the project work you will have to follow teaching again and submit a new project.
+• In case the student wants to improve the grade for the project work, the student will have to follow the course again and submit a new project.

 Credit reductions